prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

   will have a lot of stray files which are filled with different test cases.

 - The function signature doesn't convey it needs a file and not some random string.
-Arguably, it would be just made as `findCharInFile(File file, char c)` but it's a generalized perspective with all the languages.
+Arguably, it would be just made as `findCharInFile(File file, byte c)` but it's a generalized perspective with all the languages.

 - You don't know anything about the ownership of the file, what should you do